dmsc/fastbasic/compiler/USAGE.md

   Enable parser debug options.
 This is only useful to debug parser, as it writes the full parsing tree with all the tried constructs.

+- **-l**
+  In addition to compiling the file, also write to standard output a prettified version of the input program, with all abbreviations expanded, one statement per line and indented code.
+This is useful to examine compiler errors in heavily abbreviated code.

 - **-h**
   Shows available compiler options.